A NEW BEGINNING FOR PEOPLE AND NATURE

 A selection of the main outcomes

-Wellantcollege is the applicant and coordinating organisation in this project.
+Wellantcollege (renamed Yuverta) is the applicant and coordinating organisation in this project.
 They will be the main contact point for the European Commission.
-The Wellantcollege the largest 'green' agricultural (pre-)Vocational Education and Training (VET) institution in Europe with 13,000 students and 1,425 staff.
+Yuverta is the largest 'green' agricultural (pre-)Vocational Education and Training (VET) institution in Europe with 13,000 students and 1,425 staff.
 The college consists of 23 pre-VET schools and 11 VET schools that are all located in the urban center and west of the Netherlands.
-Additionally Wellantcollege provides professional courses and training to 1,000 clients as part of Lifelong Learning from 5 centers of excellence that are linked to our vocational schools.
+Additionally, Yuverta provides professional courses and training to 1,000 clients as part of Lifelong Learning from 5 Centers of Excellence that are linked to our vocational schools.
 In the different countries, comparable partners representing green education, the government and the business sector are participating.
 Umbrella project partner is the European Landscape Contractors Association for green professionals ELCA.

 The four-year project is funded by the European Erasmus + funding programme.
 The European Platform for Urban Greening is one of seven European Platforms of Centres of Vocational Excellence selected by the European Union in 2020.
 In total there were 55 applications, including more than 1,300 partners from the 27 EU Member States and 25 non-EU countries.